 In addition to treating a variety of presenting issues, including anxiety, depression, relational/marital issues, etc., I also have two specialty areas in my practice, specifically Maternal Mental Health and Eating Disorders.
 I work with women at all stages of the pregnancy and motherhood process – from those trying to conceive or having experienced miscarriages to those struggling with postpartum depression and anxiety.
 I hold a Certificate in Perinatal Mood Disorders from Postpartum Support International and I regularly stay up-to-date on the latest research, treatment recommendations, and resources in the area.
 I can help patients to find referrals and resources in the community such as psychiatrists trained in perinatal mood and anxiety disorders, pregnancy/postpartum physical therapists, doulas, prenatal yoga studios, and more.

 I have also done extensive research and clinical training in the treatment of eating disorders, body image dissatisfaction, disordered eating, and low self-esteem.
 My dissertation focused on how the relationship between fathers and daughters affected the development of women’s eating disorders.
 I have worked at the Susan B. Krevoy Eating Disorders Program, the Eating Disorder Center of California, and the Monte Nido Treatment Center at the Intensive Outpatient, Partial Hospitalization, and Residential levels of care.
 I worked at the Monte Nido Treatment Center’s residential house as a Primary Therapist providing group and individual psychotherapy.

-I am a member of the International Association of Eating Disorder Professionals (IAEDP) and the Los Angeles County Psychological Association (LACPA), the Eye Movement Desensitization and Reprocessing International Association (EMDRIA) and the Valley Federation of Eating Disorder Professionals (VFED).
+I am a member of the International Association of Eating Disorder Professionals (IAEDP), the Los Angeles County Psychological Association (LACPA), the Eye Movement Desensitization and Reprocessing International Association (EMDRIA) and the Valley Federation of Eating Disorder Professionals (VFED).